tommiedevelops/cpu-graphics-engine/README.md

 **Note on ASAN**
 - Please note that SDL2 has in-built memory leaks so you may need to run the program multiple times to prevent ASAN from complaining.
 Pay close attention to memory leak details as it may not pertain to your actual code.
+- It may start spamming ASAN error messages.
+Just quit and restart.

 **For Drawing Lines:**
 - Please use the following format in the line.input file: